shadagali03/shadagali03/README.md

 ### Hi there 👋

-My name is **Sarang Hadagali** and I am currently working at **Merck** as a Software Engineering Intern.
-I started my career at **Tektronix** as a Software Engineering Intern as well where I updated the products page using **mustache.js** and created documentation for various components I implemented.
+My name is **Sarang Hadagali** and I am currently a TA for Operating Systems.
+I started my career at **Tektronix** as a Software Engineering Intern where I updated the products page using **mustache.js** and created documentation for various components I implemented.
+I then worked at **Merck** as a Software Engineering Intern where I worked on the Human Health IT team.
+I will be working at **JP Morgan** this coming summer.
 I have also spent time at school working as a **Software Developer Analyst** for **Stevens Student Managed Investement Fund (SSMIF)** where I implemented the front-end views of the risk screen and correlation matrix using **Dash**.

 ### Feel free to reach out!